 In times of crisis HOPE is essential, relationships are essential, and we are ready to deliver.
 Our plan is as follows: our team will be doing student/family check-ups for every recipient of our services.
 We will be contacting students by phone, virtual platforms and delivering tangible resources as needed (while keeping the appropriate distance).
 We will also be mentoring, cultivating deeper friendships, and providing mental health and substance abuse counseling over the internet.
 Lastly, we will be hosting insta-gram challenges, coloring contests, and finding creative on-line outlets to interact with students, offering daily prizes!

 We will need your help.

 While our team is actively engaging students and families, physical needs will be revealed.
-We are currently collecting $50 gift cards to Food-4-Less, Smart & Final, Buy-4-less, Walmart AND collecting care packages of non-expired items such as: canned vegetable/fruit, bean, rice, peanut butter, jelly, crackers, soap, toilet paper and new (unused) puzzles/games/coloring books/crayons.
+We are currently collecting $50 or $25 gift cards to Food-4-Less, Smart & Final, Buy-4-less, Walmart AND collecting care packages of non-expired items such as: canned vegetable/fruit, canned or dry beans, white rice, peanut butter, jelly, crackers, pasta & marinara sauce, mac-n-cheese, cleaning supplies, soap, toilet paper and new (unused) puzzles/games/coloring books/crayons.
 (You may also make financial contributions at 180lodi.org/crisis-response).